flux-framework/flux-core/doc/man1/flux-resource.rst

 =============

 The *--format* option can be used to specify an output format using Python's string format syntax or a defined format by name.
 For a list of built-in and configured formats use ``-o help``.
+A configuration snippet for an existing named format may be generated with ``--format=get-config=NAME``.
 See :man1:`flux-jobs` *OUTPUT FORMAT* section for a detailed description of this syntax.

 CONFIGURATION
 =============